Hans Bethe: Lamb shift

 Bethe managed to perform the calculation on the train from New York to Schenectady, where he was working for General Electric.
 He did so by realising that it was a non-relativistic process, which greatly simplified the calculation.
 The bare energy was easily removed as it was already included in the observed mass of the electron.
 The self energy term now increased logarithmically instead of linearly, making it mathematically convergent.
 Bethe arrived at a value for the Lamb shift of 1040 MHz, extremely close to that obtained experimentally by Lamb and Retherford.
 His paper, published in the Physical Review in August 1947, was only three pages long and contained just twelve mathematical equations, but was enormously influential.
 It had been presumed that the infinities indicated that QED was fundamentally flawed, and that a new, radical theory was required; Bethe demonstrated that this was not necessary.

+His calculation of the Lamb shift has been called "the most important discovery in the history of the theory of quantum electrodynamics" by the physicist Richard Feynman, while physicist Paul Dirac called it "the most important calculation in physics for decades".

 One of Bethe's most famous papers is one he never wrote: the 1948 Alpher–Bethe–Gamow paper.
 George Gamow added Bethe's name (in absentia) without consulting him, knowing that Bethe would not mind, and against Ralph Alpher's wishes.
 This was apparently a reflection of Gamow's sense of humor, wanting to have a paper title that would sound like the first three letters of the Greek alphabet.
 As one of the Physical Review's reviewers, Bethe saw the manuscript and struck out the words "in absentia".